Selma (lake monster)

 The sea serpent Selma has been depicted in the coat of arms of Seljord since 1989.
-Designed by sculpturer, Trygve Magnus Barstad, the arms show Selma in a gold-color on a red background.
+Designed by sculpturer Trygve Magnus Barstad, the arms show Selma in a gold-color on a red background.

-The sea serpent has been discussed for a long time and there have been witness descriptions of encounters, especially on hot, quiet summers.
+The sea serpent has been the subject of discussion since at least the 18th century.
+Eyewitness descriptions of encounters have tended to peak during hot, quiet summers.
 The oldest written account of the creature dates from 1750, when it was said to have rounded a rowboat belonging to a man from Bø rowing across from Ulvenes to Nes.